 The nearest airports are Krabi, Trang and Phuket.
 Krabi and Trang have direct road and boat connections to Koh Lanta, and are the best options if you're only visiting Koh Lanta.

-Krabi Airport (KBV) is only about 30 kilometers from Koh Lanta.
+Krabi Airport (KBV) is about 60 kilometers from Koh Lanta.
 Krabi Airport receives daily flights from Bangkok's both airports.
 Flight from Bangkok to Krabi takes about 1 hour 20 minutes.The flight can be booked here: